 Picking Selected Panel Cells Conservatively

-Choose cells that can help rule out more than one antibody at a time in order to help decrease supply usage and tech prep time.
+Choose cells that can help rule out more than one antibody at a time in order to help decrease supply usage and prep time.

 Rh-HrDuffyKiddMNSs